AviRahimov/Assignment2_OS/README.md

 ### Server

-- The server should support multiple simultaneous connections using multi-process synchronization.
+- The server support multiple simultaneous connections using multi-process synchronization.
-- It must handle GET and POST requests according to the MYSIMPLEHTTP protocol.
+- It handle GET and POST requests according to the MYSIMPLEHTTP protocol.
 - Synchronization is crucial to prevent concurrent access issues.
-Use `fcntl(2)` for file locking.
+We are using `fcntl(2)` function for file locking.

 ### Client

-- Develop a simple client for testing the server functionality.
-This client is essential for demonstrating the server's ability to handle requests correctly but will not be submitted as part of this assignment.
+- Simple client for testing the server functionality.
+This client is essential for demonstrating the server's ability to handle requests correctly.

 ## How to Compile and Run